juhynl/programming-language/FMinusInterpreter/README.md

-# CMinusPtrInterpreter
+# FMinusPtrInterpreter
-This directory contains a interpreter for C- language.
+This directory contains a interpreter for F- language.
 ## Usage
 Run interpreter.py.
 ```